kdakan/React-React-Router-and-Redux/README.md

-# React with React Router 4, Redux and MobX Tutorial
+# React with React Router 4 and Redux Tutorial
 This is an extensive tutorial on React v.16 with React Router v.4, and using Redux for state management.
 This can also serve as a mini-reference.
 This tutorial will take you from beginner level to intermediate/advanced level and covers enough breadth and depth to get you going with most of your projects.

 Before beginning, make sure you have some knowledge of ES6.
 I have a tutorial here at https://github.com/kdakan/ES6-Tutorial in case you want to brush up on ES6.